Morton00000/FyD-1.5.1/README.md

 If you did actualy read all of this make a post about it and leave some feed-back on the forum post.

 It is okay to correct my grammer/spelling just don't get overbearing.

+Also a special thanks to Captain Shadows for his help with the build script.